-All in all, judicial opinions, deliberations and verdicts seldom crescendo to a unanimous finale, especially when they involve complicated issues or concern controversial matters, about which justices may even vehemently disagree with each other.
-Furthermore, the Supreme Court tends to end up adjudicating controversial matters and producing controversial decisions because it often deals with cases that have failed to resolve in lower courts, or that have to be referred to the highest court for settling or reconciling important constitutional issues.
+To complicate matters further, judicial opinions, deliberations and verdicts seldom crescendo to a unanimous finale, especially when they involve complex issues or concern controversial matters, about which justices may even vehemently disagree with each other.
+Overall, the Supreme Court tends to end up adjudicating controversial matters and producing controversial decisions because it must deal with outstanding cases that have failed to resolve in lower courts, or that have to be referred to the highest court for settling or reconciling important constitutional issues.
 On top of that, when the Supreme Court overturns an earlier decision or precedent, it is opposing or disagreeing with itself, or at the very least, with its former members.

 Traditional Values Are Not Culture Wars